christianberkman/tambula/readme.md

 }
 ````

-JSON file may be kept out of the public accessible folders if desired, however it proably will contain public information anyway.
+JSON file may be kept out of the public accessible folders if desired, however it probably will contain public information anyway.

 ## How to use
 ### Short form